 Up large arbors, pergolas, and along wooden fences.
 Crossvine looks stunning when cascading over chain-linked fences.

 When to plant

 In the South, plants can be planted anytime the ground is not frozen.
 Gardeners further north should plant in spring through mid-summer to get plants established before winter.

 Mature vines (4 to 5 years old) can cover between 100 to 200 square feet of space.

 When will my plant flower?

-Plants purchased in early spring will flower their first year.
+Plants purchased in early spring will be in bud or flower while plants purchased after mid-spring will flower the following year.

 Native habitat and range